 “You get one year of experience 46 times and soon you know every position on the shop floor,” said Randy.
 “All the employees are willing to help each other out – we have a real strong bond.
 It’s like family.”

 Boker’s works in a fast paced and high demand industry.
 Over the past 100 years Boker’s has embraced and been on the forefront of technology, which has gone from largely manual processes to utilizing automated controls and equipment.
 Tolerances have gone from loose to tight as the parts and components have gone from large to small.
 With a solid community of employees, a culture of friendship and our care for the customer, the company will continue to grow and evolve in the future.

 Continuing the Legacy

-Boker’s is currently expanding their manufacturing facility to streamline processes and add capacity as product diversification continues to grow.
+Boker’s has recently expanded their manufacturing facility to streamline processes and add capacity as product diversification continues to grow.
 The new space adds 66,500 square feet, almost doubling their current manufacturing space.
 “I’m looking forward to getting the new plant up and running,” said Amy Kersey.
 “This expansion will help us continue to exceed our customers’ requirements into the future without ever losing sight of their needs, nor our team.”